-Bring a pot of salted water to boil for the rigatoni.
-Cook the rigatoni in the boiling water for 6 minutes; it should be slightly underdone.
+As the soup simmers, bring a pot of salted water to boil for the rigatoni.
+Cook the rigatoni in the boiling water for 6 minutes; if you are adding it to individual servings, it should be al dente, if you are adding into the soup, it should be slightly underdone.

-Stir in the crushed tomatoes, bay leaves, cannelloni beans, chicken stock, and greens.
+Stir in the crushed tomatoes, bay leaves, cannellini beans, chicken stock, and greens.
 Bring to a simmer and cook for 25 minutes, stirring occasionally.

 When ready to serve, add rigatoni into the simmering soup or pass at the table so everyone can add their own.
-Add parsley or green onion tops, and the vinegar.
+Add parsley or green onion tops and the vinegar to the soup.
 Add salt and coarsely ground black pepper, to taste.
 Discard the bay leaf.

-Garnish with Parmesan Toasts, Parsley or thinly sliced green onion
+Garnish with Parmesan, and/or additional parsley or thinly sliced green onion

 - We like to keep the pasta on the side and add it to in our bowls as desired